Back to Insights

 5. Lateral Movement –

 In this phase, hackers exploit the organization’s internal network.
 They attempt to succeed in accessing the email inbox or sensitive information.
 This is mainly used in Advanced Persistent Threats.
-The lateral movement phase is more into implementing a backdoor to gain access to your organization’s data.
+The lateral movement phase is more into implementing a backdoor to access your organization’s data.

 In this phase, the cyber intruder makes sure to avoid trails.
 In other words, hackers would delete or edit logs, forge timestamps, or mess with your organization’s security systems.
-This is done by hackers to make it look like there wasn’t a breach occurred in the first place.
+This is done by hackers to make it look like there wasn’t a breach that occurred in the first place.
 By doing so, hackers make it tough for cyber forensics to catch them.

 7. Denial of Service (DoS) –